Ahmad-AbdElrahman/BMZONE/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any inquiries or support, please contact us at support@construction-material-procurement.com.
+For any inquiries or support, please contact us.